- CHC Home

-Learning disabilities (LD) is an umbrella term for disorders including dyslexia (language and reading problems), sensory integration disorder (motor coordination problems), central auditory processing disorder (difficulty processing and remembering language tasks), nonverbal learning disorders (nonverbal communication problems), visual perceptual/visual motor deficits (reversing letters) and language disorders (poor reading comprehension, etc).
+Learning differences (LD) is an umbrella term for many types of learner variability including dyslexia (language and reading challenges), dyscalculia (challenges with math), dysgraphia (problems with writing), (sensory integration disorder (motor coordination problems), central auditory processing disorder (difficulty processing and remembering language tasks), nonverbal learning disorders (nonverbal communication problems), visual perceptual/visual motor deficits (reversing letters) and other language-based disorders.

 Signs to Watch For

 - Avoids reading or reads slowly and reluctantly

 - Struggles to integrate information from multiple sources